sunidhi-mishra/PeopleOS_RFP_Response_Assistant/README.md

 ## What It Does

 1. A Sales Engineer pastes an incoming RFP question into the tool.
-2. The system embeds the question and compares it against a knowledge base of 30 pre-written PeopleOS answers using semantic similarity (cosine similarity over Gemini `text-embedding-004` vectors).
+2. The system embeds the question and compares it against a knowledge base of 30 pre-written PeopleOS **answers** (not questions) using cosine similarity over Gemini embedding vectors.
 3. The top 3 matches are returned, each with:
    - A similarity score
    - A confidence tier: **Auto-Answer** (≥ 0.85), **Review Required** (0.60–0.84), or **Escalate to SME** (< 0.60)